Dallas Museum of Art: History

+In 2023, the museum announced that it had chosen the Spanish architecture firm Nieto Sobejano to lead a "reimagining" of its existing facility, with a budget estimated at between $150 million to $175 million.
+The goals of the renovation are to expand gallery space, improve visitor circulation flow and accessibility, increase the museum's physical visibility and transparency, and redesign the museum's grounds.

+The museum named Brian Ferriso, the current director of the Portland Art Museum, as its next director in 2025.

 Collections

 The museum's collections include more than 24,000 works of art from around the world ranging from ancient to modern times.
 They are conceived as a celebration of the human power of creation.

 African

 Objects in the museum's African collection come from West Africa and Central Africa.
 The objects date primarily from the 16th to the 20th centuries, although the earliest object is a Nok terracotta bust from Nigeria that dates from somewhere between 200 BC to 200 AD.
 Some works in the collection were created as symbols of leadership and status, while others express concepts related to the cycle of life.
 Highlights of the collection include a Benin plaque of copper alloy over wood depicting a warrior chief, a carved wood Senufo rhythm pounder from southeastern Mali, and a Congo standing power figure studded with ritually embedded iron nails or blades.

 American

 The American art collection includes paintings, sculptures, and works on paper from the United States from the colonial period to World War II, and art from Mexico, and Canada.
 Among the highlights of the collection are Duck Island (1906) by Childe Hassam, Lighthouse Hill (1927) by Edward Hopper, That Gentleman (1960) by Andrew Wyeth, Bare Tree Trunks with Snow (1946) by Georgia O'Keeffe and Razor and Watch by Gerald Murphy (1924, 1925).
 One of the most important pieces in the collection is The Icebergs (1861) by Frederic Edwin Church.
 This painting had long been referred to as a lost masterpiece.
 The painting was given to the museum in 1979 by Norma and Lamar Hunt.
 The Dallas Museum of Art also has one of the most thorough collections of Texas art.
 This is in great part thanks to Jerry Bywaters, director of the DMA from to 1943 to 1964, who was also one of the Dallas Nine, an influential group of Texas artists.
 In addition to paintings by Bywaters, the DMA has works by Robert Jenkins Onderdonk, Julian Onderdonk, Alexandre Hogue, Clara McDonald Williamson, David Bates, Dorothy Austin, Michael Owen, and Olin Herman Travis.